Legal expenses insurance denied: what can you do?

 What is legal expenses insurance?

-1. Invoking legal assistance too quickly
+1. Calling on legal assistance too soon

-2. Dispute falls outside coverage
+2. Dispute falls outside the coverage

 3. Chance of success too small